bradfrost/atomic-design/chapter-5.md

 Training users on how to work with the design system can take many forms, including:

-- Training sessions -
-- **Webinars** - if in-person training isn't feasible, webinars that users can tune into
-- Pair sessions -
-- Tutorials -
-- **Onboarding** - A great way of
+- **Pair sessions** - Nothing beats pulling up a chair and working together on a project.
+While more time intensive than other training vehicles, it's the best way to get makers and users collaborating together, learning how the system works, and exposing new opportunities and shortcomings.
+- **In-person workshops** - From immersive full-day sessions to quick walkthroughs, it's incredibly helpful to set up face-to-face training workshops involving both makers and users.
+These sessions can help smooth out any misconceptions about the system, help level up users with hands-on guidance, and create a healthy relationship between the people in charge of maintaining the system and the people in charge of utilizing it.
+- **Webinars** - If in-person training isn't possible or you need to train a lot of users at scale, webinars can be fantastic.
+Users can tune into online sessions to learn about how to properly use the system.
+When conducting webinars, be sure to build in plenty of Q&A time to field both audio and typed questions, concerns, and comments.
+- **Tutorials** - A series of blog posts and/or screencasts can neatly encapsulate core concepts of working with the design system.
+Not only do these help serve as a training tool, but they can serve as a great reference to keep coming back to.
+- **Onboarding** - A great way of injecting your design system into your company culture is to bake design system training right into new employee onboarding process.
+New employees will understand the importance of modularity, reuse, and all the other benefits a design system brings.

-And users need to know there's a support system there to answer any questions, listen to their needs, address bugs,.
+Once users are cooking with grease  users need to know there's a support system there to answer any questions, listen to their needs, address bugs,.

-- **Issue trackers** - Tools like JIRA and Github Issues are great  for users and makers to .
-Make it obvious
+- **Issue trackers** - Tools like JIRA and Github Issues are great  for users and makers to report bugs and have technical conversations.
+Users should know the protocol for filing bugs.
+- **Slack and chat tools** -
 - **Regular office hours** -
+- Informal
 - **Forums** -

 Lastly, it's important for users' needs and concerns are being met.
 Feature requests.